 - Less interest in the outside world.
-They may no longer have strength or the interest in regular activities of daily life or having visitors. - Less talkative.
+He/she may no longer have strength or the interest in regular activities of daily life or having visitors. - Less talkative.
 Talking takes energy and the patient may now prefer non-verbal ways of communicating. - Less socially interested in others.
-As the patient's thoughts turn inward, they may want only a few people near. - Memory changes.
-The patient's memories of long ago may seem more recent and they may forget what happened yesterday. - Focusing on loved ones who have died.
-The patient may be thinking more about deceased friends and family, and may even feel like they are seeing or hearing them too.
+As the patient's thoughts turn inward, she/he may want only a few people near. - Memory changes.
+The patient's memories of long ago may seem more recent and he/she may forget what happened yesterday. - Focusing on loved ones who have died.
+The patient may be thinking more about deceased friends and family, and may even feel like he/she is seeing or hearing them too.